 The City recieved funding for this park under the Western Canada Economic Diversification Funds Canada 150 Infrastructure Program to celebrate Canada's 150th birthday.

 For more information on this project contact Geoff Mallory, Manager of Parks Operations at 604-514-2912 or email@example.com.

-The Pleasantdale Creek culvert just west of 202 Street will be replaced in July/August (timing due to fishery requirements).
+The Pleasantdale Creek culvert just west of 202 Street will be replaced in July/August of 2018 (timing due to fishery requirements).
 This will require the road to be closed at that location for 3-4 weeks.
 Another notice will be issued with further details of detour on that project prior to work beginning.

 Thank you for your patience with these final phases of the road and utility improvement project.

 This project is funded in part by BikeBC.